-Instrumentation: Amp. trumpet and stereo electronics; Amp. cello and stereo electronics; Amp. flute and stereo electronics; Amp. soprano sax and stereo electronics
+Instrumentation: Amp. trumpet and stereo electronics; Amp. cello and stereo electronics; Amp. flute and stereo electronics; or Amp. soprano sax and stereo electronics

 Commissions: Ivano Ascari (Trumpet); Madeleine Shapiro (Cello); Susan Fancher (Soprano Sax); Lindsey Goodman (Flute)